Tertiush/bmspace/README.md

 ## Configuring
 ### --- Manually ---
 Install the pre-requisites as per requirements.txt.
 Then edit the config.yaml file to suit your needs and run the script bms.py
-NB: Test with Python 3.9
+NB: Tested with Python 3.9

 ### --- Home Assistant ---
 All configuration options are available from within Home Assistant.